wisemuffin/nsw_doe_data_case_study/README.md

 Find out more about the [NSW Department of Education](https://education.nsw.gov.au/)

+# The Case Study

+## Background

+You will get data sets from the [NSW Department of Education](https://education.nsw.gov.au/).
+We want you to ingest the data into a database, model the data and then analyse the data to provide us with some insights.

+The data sets include (more info below):
+- Attendance
+- Multi-age composite classes (classes are made up of students drawn from different year levels)
+- Resource Allocation Model (RAM)

+## Your Task

+Multi-age classes may benefit students both socially and emotionally.
+NSW consistently performs above the national average in NAPLAN testing.

+You have been tasked to bring some data into the data warehouse (duckdb) and provide some analysis into:

+**Does multi age composite classes have an impact on attendance rates?**

 ## What are we testing?

 	- Your ability to solve problems